BY-LAWS OF THE

 Section 4.
 VACANCIES.
 Vacancies in the chapter offices must be filled for the remainder of the term by an election if there is six months or more remaining in the term.
 A call for nomination and notice of an election must be made within 60 days that the resignation is tendered in writing to the local board.
 The election shall be held at the chapter’s next meeting or by mail as soon as reasonably possible.

-If no candidates come forward, the local board may appoint a new officer after a nomination period of at least 14 days has expired to serve the remainder of the officer’s term from among the qualified members of the chapter.
+If no candidates come forward, the local board may appoint a new officer after the 60-day nomination period has expired to serve the remainder of the officer’s term from among the qualified members of the chapter.

 If there is less than six months remaining in the term, the local board may appoint a new director.